Houston Multi-Vehicle Accident Lawyers Navigating You Through the Injury Claims Process

 In 2018, the state of Texas reported 1,802 fatalities resulting from multi-car collisions, the highest in the entire nation for that year.1 These types of crashes cause damage to the vehicles involved and result in extensive injury, as well as complexity in terms of liability.
-If you or someone you know was involved in a multi-vehicle crash, read on for important information.

 What Is a Multi-Vehicle Accident and How Do They Occur?